 The farmhouse style is most evident in the home's kitchen.
 With its exposed beams, oversized farm sink (complete with vintage faucets), hanging pots feature, and vintage-style oven and range hood, it truly is hard to believe this lives in the heart of Brooklyn, New York, and not in the countryside.

-Beryl really wanted to keep this space feeling as rustic as it did before they started on the makeover but they really needed to increase the function of the space.
-So their team added the kitchen island, bar stools, and all of the hooks/shelving throughout.
+Beryl really wanted to keep this space feeling as rustic as it did before they started on the makeover, but they really needed to increase the function of the space.
+So their team added the kitchen island, bar stools, and all of the hooks and shelving throughout.

 The open-plan style allows for so much freedom to cook and entertain.
 There is also ample storage space for extra plates and glassware.
 The spice rack on the wall also gives it that homely, farmhouse vibe.
 The natural light from the window makes it feel like you're out in the country too.